Efficient Large Language Models: A Survey: Model-Centric Methods

 While Transformer-based architectures are now at the forefront of LLMs, some studies propose new architectures to supplant Transformer-based architectures.

 \textbf{State Space Models}.
 A promising approach that aims to substitute the attention mechanism is state space models (SSMs).
-SSM is formulated as $x^{\prime}(t)=Ax(t)+Bu(t)$, $y(t)=C x(t)+D u(t)$, which maps a single-dimension input signal $u(t)$ to an N-dimension latent state $x(t)$ before projecting to a single-dimension output signal $y(t)$, where $A$, $B$, $C$, $D$ are parameters learned by gradient descent~\cite{gu2021efficiently}.
-Compared to attention that has quadratic complexity, SSMs provide near-linear computational complexity relative to the length of the sequence.
+SSM is formulated as $x^{\prime}(t)=Ax(t)+Bu(t)$, $y(t)=C x(t)+D u(t)$, which maps a single-dimension input signal $u(t)$ to an N-dimension latent state $x(t)$ before projecting to a single-dimension output signal $y(t)$, where $A$, $B$, $C$, $D$ are parameters learned by gradient descent~\citep{gu2021efficiently}.
+Compared to attention that has quadratic complexity, SSMs provide near-linear computational complexity related to the length of the sequence.
 Given such advantage, a series of techniques have been proposed to improve SSMs.
-For example, the Structured State Space sequence model (S4)~\cite{gu2021efficiently} refines SSMs by conditioning matrix $A$ with a low-rank correction.
-This enables stable diagonalization and simplifies the SSM to the well-studied computation of a Cauchy kernel.
-Diagonal State Space (DSS)~\cite{gupta2022diagonal} improves SSMs by proposing fully diagonal parameterization of state spaces instead of a diagonal plus low rank structure, demonstrating greater efficiency.
-To bridge the gap between SSMs and attention while adapting to modern hardware, H3~\cite{dao2022hungry} stacks two SSMs to interact with their output and input projection, allowing it to log tokens and facilitate sequence-wide comparisons simultaneously. \citet{mehta2022long} introduce a more efficient layer called Gated State Space (GSS), which has been empirically shown to be 2-3 times faster than the previous strategy~\cite{gupta2022diagonal} while maintaining the perplexity on multiple language modeling benchmarks.
-Block-State Transformer (BST)~\cite{fathi2023block} designs a hybrid layer that combines an SSM sublayer for extended range contextualization with a Block Transformer sublayer for short-term sequence representation. \citet{gu2023mamba} propose Mamba to enhance SSMs by designing a selection mechanism to eliminate irrelevant data and developed a hardware-aware parallel algorithm for recurrent operation, achieving 5x higher throughput than Transformers. \citet{ren2023sparse} propose a general modular activation mechanism, Sparse Modular Activation (SMA), that unifies previous works on MoE, adaptive computation, dynamic routing and sparse attention, and further applies SMA to develop a novel architecture, SeqBoat, to achieve state-of-the-art quality-efficiency trade-off.
+For example, the Structured State Space (S4) sequence model~\citep{gu2021efficiently} \black{refines SSMs by conditioning matrix $A$ with a low-rank correction.
+This enables stable diagonalization and simplifies the SSM to the well-studied computation of a Cauchy kernel}.
+Diagonal State Space (DSS)~\citep{gupta2022diagonal} improves SSMs by proposing fully diagonal parameterization of state spaces instead of a diagonal plus low rank structure.
+To bridge the gap between SSMs and attention while adapting to modern hardware, H3 (Hungry Hungry Hippo)~\citep{dao2022hungry} stacks two SSMs to interact with their output and input projection, allowing it to log tokens and facilitate sequence-wide comparisons. \citet{mehta2022long} introduce a more efficient layer called Gated State Space (GSS), which has been empirically shown to be \black{2 to 3 times faster than DSS} while maintaining the perplexity on multiple language modeling benchmarks.
+Block-State Transformer (BST)~\citep{fathi2023block} designs a hybrid layer that combines an SSM sublayers for extended range contextualization with a Block Transformer sublayer for short-term sequence representation. \citet{gu2023mamba} propose Mamba to enhance SSMs by designing a selection mechanism to eliminate irrelevant data and develop a hardware-aware parallel algorithm for recurrent operation, achieving 5x throughput than Transformers. \citet{ren2023sparse} extend SSMs and propose a general modular activation mechanism named Sparse Modular Activation (SMA), which unifies MoE, adaptive computation, dynamic routing and sparse attention, and further applies SMA to develop a novel architecture, SeqBoat, to achieve state-of-the-art quality-efficiency trade-off.